Representation & Exhibition Portfolio

 My current work—Strataforms and Strataform Paintings—marks a return to deeply personal studio practice, shaped by decades of working across sculpture, public art, and material experimentation.
 These new pieces explore themes of time, erosion, and layered memory, drawing from the exposed geologic strata I encounter on daily hikes near the Pacific.
 Sculpted in hand-manipulated paper or built through textured surface and color, they invite reflection and quiet resonance.

-While I am no longer actively seeking public art commissions, I welcome opportunities for gallery representation and museum exhibition.
-The selection below highlights my recent work alongside a few key public installations—offering context, continuity, and insight into the evolution of my artistic voice.
+While I am no longer seeking public art commissions, I welcome opportunities for gallery representation and museum exhibition.
+The selection below highlights recent work alongside key public installations—offering context, continuity, and insight into the evolution of my artistic voice.

 Connectivity Santa Fe Depot, Oklahoma City, OK – stainless steel and fused glass, 9' x 8' A suspended sculpture of arcs and rings symbolizing interconnection and motion, illuminated by shifting light and visible from street, lobby, and train platform.